 I regularly show the swatches of coats of paint in my videos.
 It’s a great way to double-check a variety of options because I can’t easily visualise how something will look.

 But what do you do when you don’t have the paint yet?
 Do it virtually!

-It’s a great place to start for an inexpensive way to do a trial run of your favourite paint colors.
+It’s a great place to start for an inexpensive way to do a trial run of your favourite paint colours.

-This wouldn’t be an ultimate guide to color inspiration without mentioning the P word.
+This wouldn’t be an ultimate guide to colour inspiration without mentioning the P word.